eclipse-ecal/ecal/doc/rst/getting_started/hello_world_python_proto.rst

 ===============

 Now let's start implementing the actual python code, that sends some protobuf-serialized data to an eCAL topic.
-For that, create a file :file:`protobuf_snd.py` next to your proto_messages directory and paste the following content:
+For that, create a file :file:`protobuf_snd.py` next to your :file:`proto_messages` directory and paste the following content:

 .. parsed-literal::